MSS OCCUPANCY BUS LAYER is the backbone of the system, carrying track occupancy status through the layout from train detectors (in

 electronic detectors activate when electrical current passes through the feeder wires of the signaled track(s), indicating the presence of a

 2. Optical detectors sense trains at the signal block boundaries where MSS Cascade Elements reside.
-An optical (or infrared) sensor placed on
+An optical (or infrared) sensor placed

-the presence of a train at that particular location.
+indicating the presence of a train at that particular location.

 This arrangement of current and optical detectors ensures trackside signals hold their indications until the entire train (not just the

 locomotives) clears the signal block boundary, without the need for resistor-equipped wheelsets on cars.
-The MSS also monitors track turnout
+The MSS also monitors track

-position so that signal indications are affected when a turnout is set against the signaled track, just like the prototype.
+turnout position so that signal indications are affected when a turnout is set against the signaled track, just like the prototype.

-MSS SIGNALING LAYER consists of the electronic logic circuits, or "signal drivers", that control the indications of trackside signals mounted on
+MSS SIGNALING LAYER consists of the electronic logic circuits, or "signal drivers", that control the indications of trackside signals mounted

 MSS-compatible signal driver products are commercially available.
 Modelers may have any style of trackside signal they desire (e.g. targets,